KAKUNIN

 }

-Build this into any counterparty integration: before accepting a signed payload from an agent, verify its certificate is active.
+Build this into any counterparty integration: before accepting a signed payload from an agent, verify its certificate is active and carries the expected scope.

 8. Testing

-Sandbox certificates are real X.509 certificates with the same cryptographic properties as production, but they are marked with the OID 1.3.6.1.4.1.99999.sandbox and cannot be used to authenticate against production endpoints.
+Sandbox certificates are real X.509 certificates with the same cryptographic properties as production, but are issued by a test root and have no regulatory validity — they cannot authenticate against production endpoints.
+Up to 100 free test certs per day.

 9. Environment Variables Reference